 In order to re-enter the nursing program, the student must:

-Submit a letter to the Coordinator for Nursing requesting to return (see above).
+Submit a letter to the Director of Nursing requesting to return (see above).

-Submit a certified background check and negative drug screen once approval has been obtained from the Coordinator for Nursing.
+Submit a certified background check and negative drug screen once approval has been obtained from the Director of Nursing.

 Have a cumulative GPA of 2.0.